nfelix83/MajesticBrachiosaurus/README.md

 # NyteByte

-> Use our app to collaborate with your friends to help you and your friends choose a place to eat by voting choices you and your friends picked!
+> Use our app to collaborate with your friends to help choose a place to eat by voting choices you and your friends picked!

 ## Team